sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 ![Carousel Message](images/channel-support/instagram/instagram_carousel.jpg)

+> 📘 Note
+>
-> 📘 Carousel messages are not supported natively by Instagram, so, we will transcode the "Carousel Message" as a "Text Message".
+> Carousel messages are not supported natively by Instagram, so, we will transcode the "Carousel Message" as a "Text Message".

 #### Location Messages